 • Wash all light switches, handrails and doorknobs.

-1. Home warranty through American Home Shield or Landmark Home Warranty for a full year.
+1. Free home warranty through American Home Shield or Landmark Home Warranty.